dasch-swiss/dsp-docs/docs/developers/dsp-ui/contribution/index.md

 Run the app with `ng s`.
 The demo app runs on <http://localhost:4200> and we use it for documentation on [Knora-ui Github page](https://dasch-swiss.github.io/knora-ui).

-There's a test environment for the modules on <https://github.com/dhlab-basel/knora-ui-playground> with yalc
+The modules can be tested with the [app of the repository knora-ui-ng-lib](https://github.com/dasch-swiss/knora-ui-ng-lib).

 ***

-## Knora-UI coding rules
+## DSP-UI coding rules

 In general, please follow the style guide of Angular &rarr; [https://angular.io/guide/styleguide](https://angular.io/guide/styleguide).